vsekhar/browser-ablation/README.md

 Ablation of `time-to-first-byte` is approximated by applying a delay as soon as the ablation parameter is read.
 For greater accuracy, we may recommend (require?) that ablation of `time-to-first-byte` be declared via a header.

+### Subresources

+Ablation values specified when fetching first-party subresources are applied to that sub-resource.

+Ablation values specified when fetchin third-party subresources are ignored.

+> TODO: COEP-style permission for third-party subresource ablation?

 ### Performance metrics

 Performance metrics are reported as usual via the Performance API.
 For page loads where ablations are applied, performance metrics will include those ablations.
 Performance APIs will also report the ablation values, if any, applied to the page load.